junobuild/docs/docs/faq.md

 Additionally, the [blog](https://juno.build/blog) provides insightful tutorials for various frameworks.

-You can also check out the [repository](https://github.com/junobuild/examples), which features multiple examples to help you get started.
+You can also check out the [guides](/docs/category/guides-and-examples), which feature examples to help you get started.

 ---